kubestellar/kubestellar/docs/content/v0.20/architecture.md

     events where the object content is not modified) and then creates a key to store a reference to the object in the work queue.
-The key contains the GVK key used to retrieve a reference to the informer and lister for that kind of object, and a namespace/name key to retrieve the actual object.
+The key contains the GVK key used to retrieve a reference to the informer and lister for that kind of object, and a namespace + name key to retrieve the actual object.
 Storing the key in the work queue is a common pattern in client-go as the object may have changed in the cache (which is kept updated by the reflector) by the time a worker